 - Mineral Oil: As we’ll talk about later, Vaseline contains mineral oil.
-When used in lubricants, mineral oil breaks down latex condoms and dental dams, making them basically ineffective and leaving you vulnerable to a variety of STIs and STDs, while also increasing your risk of pregnancy depending on who you’re having sex with.
+When used in lubricants (or even things that shouldn’t be used as lube, like baby oil), mineral oil breaks down latex condoms and dental dams.
+In fact, mineral oil will deteriorate a latex condom’s strength by 90% in just 60 seconds, making them basically ineffective and leaving you vulnerable to a variety of STIs and STDs, while also increasing your risk of pregnancy depending on who you’re having sex with.

 - Danger Of Ingestion: Petroleum jelly can also cause coughing or aspiration since it’s such a thick substance and isn’t meant to be consumed.
 This could be particularly problematic if you use Vaseline as a lubricant during oral sex and consume any of the jelly.

 - Removal/Staining: Vaseline can also stain fabrics and it can be hard to clean — even harder than silicone or oil-based lubes since it’s not made to be used as a lubricant, to begin with.

 So, is Vaseline safe for sex?